-- a) The Scheduling Coordinator is eligible for after-market cost recovery or - b) The Scheduling Coordinator is ineligible for after-market cost recovery.
-The CAISO will provide a written explanation as to the conditions that were not met to receive aftermarket cost recovery.
+- The SC is eligible for after-market cost recovery, or - The SC is ineligible for after-market cost recovery.
+The CAISO will provide a written explanation as to the conditions that were not met to receive after-market cost recovery.

 For costs that are eligible for after-market cost recovery, the CAISO will modify the commitment costs, energy and/or DEB cost components using the revised fuel or fuel-equivalent costs in its post-processing systems to the verified amount.
-The revised cost amounts will be incorporated into settlement calculations on the next possible settlement statement within the normal Recalculation Settlement Statements timelines.
-To ensure the timely processing of the request, the CAISO recommends the requests be submitted as soon as possible after the trade date with complete information.
+As described above, this is done on a marketby-market, hour-by-hour, and reference level-specific basis.
+The revised cost amounts will be incorporated into settlement calculations on the next practical settlement statement within the normal Recalculation Settlement Statements timelines.
+Specifically, these revised commitment costs and revised energy bid costs will be used as adjusted inputs to the Bid Cost Recovery (BCR) process, and the overall settlements of the resource will be recalculated.
+Because of the way that the BCR calculation functions, there is no guarantee that the revised bid costs will result in increased BCR payments.
+More information on the BCR process can be found in the Configuration Guides that accompany the BPM for Settlements and Billing based on the charge code that applies to BCR (e.g. 6620, 6630).
+The Revised DEBs will also be adjusted in the Expected Energy calculation.

 If the CAISO is unable to verify within the 60 business day period that the costs are eligible for cost recovery, the CAISO will provide the SC with an extension of 30 business days to submit a filing to FERC to recover costs.
-Additionally if the CAISO determines the resource is ineligible to recover its fuel related costs, the Scheduling Coordinator may file for fuel cost recovery through a FERC Fuel Cost Recovery Filing.
+Additionally if the CAISO determines the resource is ineligible to recover its fuel related costs, the SC may file for fuel cost recovery through a FERC Fuel Cost Recovery Filing.
+Such direct filings to FERC without first requesting after-market recovery from the CAISO must be submitted within 30 business days of the initial Trading Day in question.